There is more to Notre Dame Paris than just the stained glass and rose windows.

 2. There are a lot of visitors waiting to see the view from the top

 But don’t worry.
-For there is a way, you can avoid waiting in this long line – by downloading the JeFile app (also known as Duck The Line).
+You can avoid waiting in this long line – by downloading the JeFile app, also known as Duck The Line.

-How to Skip the line at the tower
+How to Skip the line at Notre Dame tower

 It is possible to avoid standing in the line to go up the Towers.